TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/004 Overall UI design.md

 This is the top bar, always present.
 You can modify, or remove this.
 Some pages have navigation menus in the top panel instead of the side.

-Actually, the only thing of the view, you cannot remove here, is the `@Body`.
+Actually, the only thing of the view, you cannot remove, is the `@Body`.
 This variable is extremely important:\
 Whenever you open a new page, the content of the page will be inserted at this variable.
+If the variable is gone, nothing will be displayed.

 So, if you want a very different layout of your app, this file is where to change the overall structure.